ojpbarbosa/rinha-interpreter/readme.md

 </div>

 ## Description
 This project is a Rinha programming language compliant interpreter designed to take part in [@aripiprazole/rinha-de-compiler](https://github.com/aripiprazole/rinha-de-compiler), a "compilers cockfight".
 I had zero to none experience with Rust before and I decided to build a code interpreter written in it.
 What a great idea, isn't it?
 I implemented a [Tree-Walk Interpreter](https://craftinginterpreters.com/a-tree-walk-interpreter.html) that takes advantage of pre-generated [ASTs (abstract syntax trees)](https://wikipedia.org/wiki/Abstract_syntax_tree) through [rinha](https://crates.io/crates/rinha) and evaluates it.
 It didn't turned out as a bad idea because somehow I got into [Rodrigo Navarro](https://github.com/reu)'s [live coding](https://www.youtube.com/watch?v=FbCdhicY3sk), in which he [implemented a minimal Rinha interpreter in Rust](https://github.com/reu/rinha-compiladores), explaining it along the way.
-[Henri Borges](https://github.com/hnrbs) also [coded a great and simple interpreter in Rust](https://github.com/hnrbs/rinha), both of which served as a reference for me to create my own Rinha interpreter.
+[Henri Borges](https://github.com/hnrbs) also [implemented a great and simple interpreter in Rust](https://github.com/hnrbs/rinha), both of which served as a reference for me to deepen my studies in Rust and create my own Rinha interpreter.

 ## Run
 By default, the Rinha source code JSON AST is located at `/var/rinha/source.rinha.json`.